arash039/mini_serv/README.md

-# Mini Server in C
+# Exam rank 06: Mini Server in C

 This repository contains a simple server written in C. The server uses the `select()` system call to handle multiple clients concurrently.
 It's a basic implementation of a chat server where clients can send messages to each other.